MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-extensions-1-5.md

 If a frame was captured when illumination was on, the flag KSCAMERA_METADATA_FRAMEILLUMINATION_FLAG_ON shall be set.
 Otherwise, this flag shall not be set.

-The **Reserved** field is reserved for future and shall be set to 0.
+The **Reserved** field is reserved for future use and shall be set to 0.

 --------------------